Skilled Migrant Category Resident Visa application guide

 If you are applying from a country without INZ panel physicians, you also need to take 3 passport-sized photos to your medical examination.

-Make sure everyone in your application has a full birth certificate.
+Make sure everyone in your application has a valid passport.

 Organise proof of English language ability